kalind789/DataStructures_Algorithms/README.md

-Sorting Algorithm Visualizer
+📊 Sorting Algorithm Visualizer

-A Sorting Algorithm Visualizer built using Python and Tkinter, designed to visually demonstrate various sorting algorithms like Bubble Sort, Selection Sort, and more.
-The visualizer allows users to observe how different algorithms work step by step, making it an educational tool for understanding the mechanics behind sorting techniques.
+A dynamic tool to visually demonstrate and understand sorting algorithms step by step.
+Built using Python and Tkinter.

-Features
+🌟 Features
-**Interactive GUI**: Built with Tkinter, providing a simple and intuitive interface.
+🎨 Interactive GUI: A simple and intuitive interface built with Tkinter.
-**Multiple Sorting Algorithms**: Visualize algorithms like Bubble Sort, Selection Sort, and more.
+🔄 Multiple Sorting Algorithms: Visualize algorithms like Bubble Sort, Selection Sort, and more.
-**Customizable Speed**: Adjust the speed of the visualization using a slider.
+🕒 Customizable Speed: Adjust the animation speed with an easy-to-use slider.
-**Real-Time Updates**: Watch elements swap and shift in real-time as the algorithm progresses.
+🎬 Real-Time Updates: Watch elements swap and shift dynamically as the algorithm progresses.